Z3R0DA/z3r0da.github.io/_posts/HTB/2024-06-30-HTB - Perfection.md

 comments: false
 ---

 The Perfection HTB easy rated-machine which involved exploiting a Server-Side Template Injection (SSTI) vulnerability in a web app to gain initial access as the "susan" user.
-This user's credentials were then cracked using Hashcat to gain root privileges via `sudo`
+Credentials were then cracked using Hashcat to gain root privileges via `sudo`

 ## Common Enumeration
 ### Namp